Healthdirect Free Australian health advice you can count on.

 • problems controlling your feelings and emotions

 Depression is common among people who have had a stroke.
-You may not feel motivated to take medication or complete physical rehabilitation.
-Depending on which part of your brain is affected, changes in personality and mood can develop, which can distress family members and close friends.
+You may not feel motivated to take medicine or complete physical rehabilitation.

 Resources and support